Oil Plummets, US Stocks Climb After Trump Agrees To Hold Off On Iran Strikes For Two Weeks

 Add us onAdd us on Google

-• Sharif said that efforts to reach a peaceful settlement on the war in the Middle East were in progress, with potentially substantive results in near future.
+• Sharif had previously said that efforts to reach a peaceful settlement on the war in the Middle East were in progress, with potentially substantive results in near future.

-• Trump had issued a warning to Iran earlier on Tuesday about striking the country.
+• Trump had issued a warning to Iran earlier on Tuesday about striking Iran if it did not reopen the Strait of Hormuz.

-In a post on X, Sharif said that efforts to reach a peaceful settlement on the war in the Middle East were in progress, with potentially substantive results in near future.
+Meanwhile, Pakistan’s Sharif had said in a post on X, that efforts to reach a peaceful settlement on the war in the Middle East were in progress, with potentially substantive results in near future.

 “To allow diplomacy to run its course, I earnestly request President Trump to extend the deadline for two weeks,” he said, adding that, “Pakistan, in all sincerity, requests the Iranian brothers to open Strait of Hormuz for a corresponding period of two weeks as a goodwill gesture.”